TargetProcess/taucharts-docs/basic/facet.md

 There are two ways: simple and complex.
 Let's start from a simple one.

-## Easy approach for creating facet chart.
+### Simple way to create a facet chart

-To create a facet chart you can pass an array of dimensions in x or y properties, like that
+To create a facet chart you can pass an array of dimensions in x or y properties, like that:

 ```javascript
  x: ['euroEco', 'co2'],
 ```

+It means the chart will draw two dimensions on x axis.

+> NOTE: You can't use two *measure* dimension in one axis.
+In this case you'll get an error.

 If you want to set [guide properties](guide.md) for axis, you should pass array instead of object.

-> NOTE: You can't use two *measure* dimension for one axis.
-In this case you'll get an error.

 Here is an example: